Warehouse Conveyor Systems 101: Types, Uses, and Frequently Asked Questions

 Heavy Industry and Metalworking

-Slat conveyor belts are ideal for transporting heavy or hot materials, such as steel billets and scrap metals.
+Slat conveyor belts are ideal for transporting heavy or hot materials such as steel billets and scrap metals.

 Multi-level Warehousing and Logistics